The U.S. will expel 15 officials from Cuban embassy over Havana attacks

 Tillerson said the “decision was made due to Cuba’s failure to take appropriate steps to protect our diplomats" and to “ensure equity in our respective diplomatic operations.”

-The expulsion, however, will leave the Cuban embassy in Washington, D.C. — which has fewer than 25 workers — with just a handful of employees and is certain to affect the mission’s ability to function.
+The expulsion, however, will leave the Cuban embassy in Washington — which has fewer than 25 workers — with just a handful of employees and is certain to affect the mission’s ability to function.

-The move comes just days after the department ordered the departure of non-emergency personnel assigned to the U.S. embassy in Havana, as well as their family members.
+The move came just days after the department ordered the departure of nonemergency personnel assigned to the U.S. embassy in Havana, as well as their family members.

 Tillerson said Tuesday that the withdrawal in Havana was meant “to minimize the number of diplomats at risk of exposure to harm” until “the government of Cuba can ensure the safety of our diplomats in Cuba.”

-The statement was in reference to the baffling sonic attacks that affected staffers at the U.S. embassy in Cuba.
+The statement was referring to the baffling sonic attacks that had staffers at the U.S. embassy in Cuba suffering from headaches, hearing loss, memory issues and other symptoms.
 The State Department said Wednesday that the number of victims was now 22.
-Those employee have suffered headaches, hearing loss, memory issues and other symptoms.